OxWearables/dnanexus-stepcount/README.md

 ```
 ⏳ This takes 5–10 minutes.

 This starts a new job on DNAnexus.
-The job ID that appears in the output can be used to monitor the run from the DNAnexus website.
+The job ID shown in the output (e.g. `job-AbCdE12345`) can be used to track its progress in the DNAnexus web interface under the “Monitor” tab.
 Once the job finishes, an `outputs/` folder will be created in your project.
 You can view its contents with `dx tree outputs/` which should look like this:

 ```console